Go Back TechArena Community > Technical Support > Computer Help > Windows Vista > Vista Help

 /Bepps

-[quote=sarah smith;3417476]I did a "full disk" backup of a new Vista laptop
+[QUOTE=sarah smith;3417476]I did a "full disk" backup of a new Vista laptop

 using Ghost 2003.
 Since Partition Magic would not work, I repartitioned the hard drive using Gdisk.
 The full disk restore using Ghost 2003 ran fine, but the system would not boot.
 Would replacing the Vista master boot record fix it?
 If yes, can I just use a copy from any Vista computer?

-Originally Posted by sarah smith View Post
+Quote Originally Posted by sarah smith View Post

 I did a "full disk" backup of a new Vista laptop using Ghost 2003.
 Since Partition Magic would not work, I repartitioned the hard drive using Gdisk.
 The full disk restore using Ghost 2003 ran fine, but the system would not boot.
 Would replacing the Vista master boot record fix it?
 If yes, can I just use a copy from any Vista computer?